 Bregje Pinkse is an early years team member for the afterschool club.
 As a child she went to a Steiner Primary and Secondary school in the Netherlands.
 In the Netherlands she worked for a regular afterschool club but when she moved to France with her family she became a stay-at-home, helping-hand-at-school mum.
 She lived in France four years and has now lived in the UK for two years.
 Her two daughters also attend the Lancaster Steiner School.
 What she loves most about the school is that everybody takes care of each other and therefore let her family feel at home immediately.

-Elspeth Mukerji is our SENDCo (Special Educational Needs Co-ordinator).
+Elspeth Mukerji is our SENDCo (Special Educational Needs Co-ordinator) and a member of the Management Team.
 She has been a mainstream primary teacher for 25 years and a SENDCo and Senior Leader for 12 of those years.
 She also runs one of our thriving Toddler groups.
+Elspeth now also teaches co-teaches Class 1/2.
 Her two children attend the Kindergarten and Lower School.
 She developed an interest in Steiner Education initially through the seasonal and daily rhythms she experienced in the Toddler groups and was drawn to its environmentally conscious approach.
 On seeing the school in action, however, she wanted to learn more about its holistic and active learning, which is so clearly grounded in knowledge of child development and so she’s now undertaking Steiner training.
 What she appreciates most about the school is that children are given the time and space to grow and learn in a loving community.

-Angela Welbourne co-teaches Class T/1 and also leads the Garden Explorers outdoor toddler group.
+Angela Welbourne is the Class 1/2 teacher and also leads the Garden Explorers outdoor toddler group.
 Angela gained Qualified Teacher Status with a BA in Music and Geography in 1998.
 For 15 years she has been using her teaching skills in an outdoor and environmental education capacity.
 She became involved in Lancaster Steiner School when her two children were born.
 What she loves about the school is having the opportunity to work within a child centered, experiential approach to learning where nature and music are held in high esteem.
-Angela is currently in her first year of Steiner Teacher Training.
+Angela is currently in her final year of Steiner Teacher Training.